sky20041129/NEC-/README.md

-# NEC-
-BGT_disk test
+#autoping.py
-This is for the BGT disk test.
+This tool is for autoping client and sever on tkinter GUI.

-1.Wait initiaize completed.
-2.Execute CC function.